 - reduced range of motion

-RA is caused by problems with a person’s immune system, though doctors do not know why this occurs in some people and not others.
+RA results from a problem with the immune system, though doctors do not know why this occurs in some people and not others.

-Individuals with the following risk factors are more likely to experience RA than others:
+Individuals with the following risk factors are more likely to experience RA:

-- Body mass: People with obesity are more likely to experience RA.
+- Body mass: People with obesity are more likely to have RA.

 Gout occurs when a person’s body builds up excess amounts of uric acid.
 Some people naturally produce excess uric acid, which can make gout more likely.

-- Health conditions: A history of certain health conditions, such as high cholesterol, high blood pressure, diabetes, and heart disease, make gout more likely.
+- Health conditions: A history of high blood pressure, diabetes, heart disease, kidney problems, and other aspects of metabolic syndrome make gout more likely.

-- Medications: Taking medications, such as diuretics or “water pills” or medicines used to treat RA or psoriasis, can increase the risk of gout.
+- Medications: Taking medications such as diuretics or “water pills” can increase the risk.

 - anti-cyclic citrullinated peptide

 - C-reactive protein and ESR (erythrocyte sedimentation rate)